Privacy policy

 • IP address and the requesting provider

-This is also our legitimate interest in accordance with Art.
+This is also our legitimate interest pursuant to Art.
 6 para.
 1 sentence 1 f) GDPR.

 We reserve the right to check the log data retrospectively if there is a justified suspicion of unlawful use based on concrete evidence.
 We store IP addresses in the log files for a limited period of time if this is necessary for security purposes or for the provision or billing of a service, e.g. if you use one of our offers.
 After canceling the order process or after receipt of payment, we delete the IP address if it is no longer required for security purposes.
 We also store IP addresses if we have a concrete suspicion of a criminal offense in connection with the use of our website.
 We also store the date of your last visit as part of your account (e.g. when registering, logging in, clicking on links, etc.).